Thank you! Your submission has been received!

 Install the Flask package using pip (Python package installer):

-At the point of writing, the Flask stable version is 1.1.2.
-If you want to have the project specifications updated and with the same version as me, you can use a requirements.txt file instead of installing Flask.
-You can copy the file below to the root directory.
+At the point of writing, the Flask stable version is 2.3.3.
+If you want to have the project specifications updated and aligned with this version, you can use a requirements.txt file instead of installing Flask manually.
+You can copy the file below to the root directory:

 After that, you just need to run the following command: